The Columbarium at St. Dominic's

 12. Is there room in the niche for memorabilia?

-Depending on the urn(s) selected and final design there may be limited space for small memorabilia.
+Depending on the urn(s) selected there may be limited space for small memorabilia inside the niche.
+No memorabilia is allowed in the Community Pedestal niches.

 14. What if I can’t afford the lowest price?

-15. Is the cost of the niche tax deductible?
+15. Is the cost of the niche, memorial bench or memorial plaque tax deductible?

-St. Dominic’s recommends that you consult with your tax advisor and offers no legal or tax advice.
-However, a portion may be tax-deductible.
+St. Dominic’s recommends that you consult with your tax advisor and offers no legal or tax advice; however, a portion of what you pay within each calendar year may be considered a charitable contribution.
+You will receive a Fair Market Estimate tax letter in January for the portion you paid within the previous calendar year.

-All the usual celebrated funeral rites may also be celebrated in the presence of cremated remains.
-During the liturgies, the cremated remains are treated with the same dignity and respect as the body.
-After the funeral Mass or rites the remains are placed in The Columbarium for inurnment.
+All the usual celebrated Funeral rites may also be celebrated in the presence of cremated remains.
+During the liturgies, the cremated remains are treated with the same dignity and respect as the full body.
+After the Funeral Mass or rites the remains are placed in The Columbarium for inurnment.

-Funeral Mass and memorial services will continue to be celebrated in the Church Nave or Our Lady Chapel.
-The Friars Chapel will be available as a private, peaceful, place for prayer.
+Funeral Mass and Memorial Services will continue to be celebrated in Our Lady Chapel or the Nave of the Church, depending on number of participants.
+The Friars Chapel remains available as a private, peaceful, place for prayer for all.

 22. Where will the revenue go that is generated by the columbarium?

-Niche reservation revenue will pay The Columbarium’s construction and operating expenses, and will create a reserve for expansion.
-Any revenue in excess of these needs will be placed in an endowment for the preservation of St. Dominic’s Church and the Dominican Priory.
+Niche reservation revenue will pay for The Columbarium’s construction, maintenance, operating expenses, and a reserve.
+Any revenue in excess of these needs will be placed in an endowment for the preservation of The Columbarium, the two buildings of St. Dominic’s Church & the Dominican Priory.